dancer1325/Java-SE-Specifications-And-Guides/Java Language Specification/9.Interfaces/9.8 Functional Interfaces/README.md

     * Check '../../15.Expressions/Method Reference Expressions'
   * lambda expressions
     * Check '../../15.Expressions/Lambda Expressions'
-* TODO: From "The definition of functional interface excludes methods in an interface that are also public methods in Object. "
+* TODO: From Example2, Example3 & "The declaration of a functional interface allows a functional interface type to be used in a program. "

 ## How to run locally?
 * `javac Main.java`